Pakistan Atomic Research Reactor: New Labs

 Unlike the PARR-I and PARR-II the New Labs is not subject to IAEA inspections. and is completely different from its parent reactors.
 It is a plutonium-fuel reprocessing plant and works as a pilot ^{94}Pu reprocessing facility with a capability to use the ~7% ^{239}Pu, to handle the isotopes and use the ^{86}Kr emissions and radiation.
 It is also a reprocessing plant to change <~7% ^{239}Pu into <~7% weapon-grade ^{240}Pu fuel.
 New Labs were designed and constructed indigenously by Pakistan Atomic Energy Commission (PAEC) under its chairman Munir Ahmad Khan whereas it project-director was a mechanical engineer, Chaudhry Abdul Majeed.
 The construction of the facility was led by NESPAK.

-In the 1960s PAEC contracted the project with British Nuclear Fuels (BNFL), and Saint-Gobain Techniques Nouvelles (SGN).
-PAEC engineers and scientists led the initial design for a large-scale reprocessing plant with a capacity to re-process 100 tons of fuel per year, while BNFL and SGN provided funds, technical assistance, and nuclear fuel.
-However, after the India's Operation Smiling Buddha nuclear test, both British and French consumer companies immediately cancelled their contracts with PAEC.

 The plant was completed in 1981 and cold reprocessing tests for producing plutonium took place at New Labs in 1986.
 The New Labs came into limelight when Pakistan had secretly tested its plutonium weapon-based nuclear device in Kirana Hills.
-On 30 May 1998, the PAEC scientists, under renowned nuclear physicist Dr. Samar Mubarakmand, had tested a miniaturised nuclear device that is believed to be a Plutonium devices for which plutonium was most likely reprocessed by the Pakistani scientists into weapon-grade at the New Labs.
-The test yield of a nuclear devices was reported to be 12–40 kt.

-Charged Particle Accelerator

-In early 1983, Pakistani nuclear physicist Dr. Samar Mubarakmand developed and established a neutron particle and nuclear accelerator to conduct the research of explosions of nuclear elements and isotopes in a nuclear device.
-Known as a Charged Particle Accelerator (CPA), the nuclear accelerator is a 250 keV Ion accelerator which can deliver all Gaseous ions such as ^{+}H, ^{+}N, ^{+}O, ^{+}He, ^{+}Ne, ^{+}Ar, ^{+}Kr, ^{+}Xe or molecular ions.
-The accelerator's energy range is highly flexible and ions between 50 and 250 keV can be delivered to a target of dimensions ranging from few mm to many cm.

-The particle facility is designed to implantation of ^{42+}Mo, ^{51+}Sn, and ^{46+}Pb ions into steel, friction can be reduced by up to ~50%.
-During the process of ion implantation, the oxidation is inhibited by suitable ions such as ^{5+}B,^{20+}Ca into metals.
-The PINSTECH accelerator can be used by mutual arrangement between PINSTECH and industry or any other organisations.